lurr98/spanish_variation/README.md

 Both the linguistic features as well as the unigram features can be extracted by simply running the script `features/implement_features.py`.
 The functions to extract the linguistic features can be found in `features/features_utils.py`.

 By running the script the Corpus del Español is read and the features are extracted from the data.
-If the data has not been split into train, development and test set, this can be done in the same step by …
+If the data has not been split into train, development and test set, this can be done in the same step by setting the corresponding flag (run `python3 implement_features.py -h` for more information on the arguments of this script).

 The extracted tailored features are then stored in a JSON file while the unigram features are stored as a sparse matrix file.